 REEDS Jewelers prides itself on using the finest materials for our jewelry.
 Learn more about the precious metals we offer and the characteristics that make them so special with our precious metal glossary.

 Gold is a very valuable element that is naturally yellow in color.
 Although gold is quite strong and is resistant to rust, tarnish, and corrosion, it's also the most malleable of all precious metals.
 Pure gold is alloyed with a mixture of metals like silver, copper, nickel, and zinc to give it strength and durability for everyday wear.
 The purity of gold is measured in karats or karatage.
 Karatage is expressed in 24ths, making 24k gold, 100% gold.

 Silver is one of the oldest and most valuable types of precious metals.
 However, 99.9% pure silver, also known as fine silver, is generally too soft for making jewelry, so the silver is usually alloyed with another metal to give it strength and durability.
-Sterling silver, is the most popular of the alloys, which consists of 92.5 percent silver and 7.5 percent copper.
+Sterling silver is the most popular of the alloys and consists of 92.5 percent silver and 7.5 percent copper.
 Other metals can be substituted besides copper, but copper seems to be the best match with silver and doesn't take away from the value of the piece.
 There are several reasons why silver is such a beloved choice for fine jewelry.
 It has a gorgeous luster that is unlikely to show much tarnish with age.
 It is also less likely to show scratches in the same way as gold.
 Your silver jewelry can last a lifetime as long as you treat it with care!
 Silver jewelry should be kept either in a cloth pouch or in a separate compartment where you store your jewelry.
 Never expose silver to household cleaning products or chlorinated water, as these chemicals can damage silver.